sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

    | |binomial| | |normal| |
    +------------+----------+

 As usual, we will want to introduce some names and some notation.
 We will let *N* denote the number of dice rolls in our experiment, which is often referred to as the **size parameter** of our binomial distribution.
 We will also use *θ* to refer to the the probability that a single dice comes up skulls, a quantity that is usually called the **success probability** of the binomial.\ [#]_ Finally, we will use *X* to refer to the results of our experiment, namely the number of skulls I get when I roll the dice.
 Since the actual value of *X* is due to chance we refer to it as a **random variable**.
 In any case, now that we have all this terminology and notation we can use it to state the problem a little more precisely.
 The quantity that we want to calculate is the probability that *X* = 4 given that we know that *θ* = 0.167 and *N* = 20.
-The general “form” of the thing I am interested in calculating could be written as
+The general “form” of the thing I am interested in calculating could be written as:

 *P*\ (X | θ, N)

 and we are interested in the special case where *X* = 4, *θ* = 0.167 and *N* = 20.
 There is only one more piece of notation I want to refer to before moving on to discuss the solution to the problem.
 If I want to say that *X* is generated randomly from a binomial distribution with parameters *θ* and *N*, the notation I would use is as follows:

 *X* ~ Binomial(θ, N)

-Yeah, yeah.
 I know what you are thinking: notation, notation, notation.
 Really, who cares?
 Very few readers of this book are here for the notation, so I should probably move on and talk about how to use the binomial distribution.
 I have included the formula for the binomial distribution in :numref:`tab-distformulas`, since some readers may want to play with it themselves, but since most people probably do not care that much and because we do not need the formula in this book, I will not talk about it in any detail.
 Instead, I just want to show you what the binomial distribution looks like.

 .. ----------------------------------------------------------------------------